bigmlcom/bigmler/docs/index.rst

 Annotated images as Composite Sources
 -------------------------------------

 BigML allows to use images too to build your Machine Learning models.
 In order to use images in BigML, each image file needs to be uploaded and transformed in a Source object, and the collection of images that will become your training data is handled in BigML as a collection of Sources.
 However, this collection of sources is in turn a Source (to be precise, a ``Composite Source``).
-Each row in a Composite Source can contain one or more images, but it can also contain other fields related to those images, like labels, or regions.
+Each row in a Composite Source can contain one or more images, but it can also contain other fields related to those images, like labels.

 When storing images in a repository, is common practice to keep them in directories or compressed files.
 The related fields, like labels, are usually stored as additional files where some attribute points to the image they refer to.
 In BigML Composite Sources, though, images and annotations can be consolidated as different fields of the composite source, so that every row of data in the composite source contains the source created by uploading the related image plus the